SymfonyCasts/symfony7/sfcasts/time-bundle.md

 git status
 ```

 check it out!
-Eevery time we install a new bundle, it changes our `composer.json`, `composer.lock`, `symfony.lock`, and `bundles.php` files.
+Every time we install a new bundle, it changes our `composer.json`, `composer.lock`, `symfony.lock`, and `bundles.php` files.
 Let's open that.
 Down here, we can see that `KnpTimeBundle` was added to this array.
 That's where Symfony activates this bundle in our application.
 Remember, *bundles* give us *services*, and this one's no exception.
 But... what services did it give us?
 We *could* read the docs to learn more about this, but I'm going to be lazy and run:

 ```terminal
 bin/console debug:container time